Keeping the Fulbright Finland Foundation Updated

 Remember to notify the Fulbright Finland Foundation in case you are

-- Traveling outside Finland
+- traveling outside Finland,

-- Moving or your contact information changes
+- moving or your contact information changes or

-Keep you program coordinator also updated if you have any problems or questions during your stay in Finland.
+Keep your program coordinator also updated if you have any problems or questions during your stay in Finland.
 When you are in contact with IIE/IREX, remember to cc your program coordinator in the email.

 Traveling During Your Fulbright Term

 - The grant has been awarded for your grant term in Finland.

 - The grant has been awarded for full-time study/research/lecturing/professional development project or for a combination of these activities.

 - The grantee cannot travel during compulsory Fulbright Finland Foundation events and other engagements.

 - The grantee must obtain prior approval from the Foundation for all travels abroad.
 NB!
 Fulbright DA program participants will also need to consult IREX before any travel out of the country.